dmbarbour/wikilon/docs/AboutAO.md

 ## Constraints on Words and Definitions

 Words are constrained to be friendly in context of URLs, English text delimiters, and HTML.
-Tokens are constrained for purity and portability.
+Tokens are constrained for purity and portability and easy processing.
 Texts are constrained to avoid conversion errors (e.g. HTML CRLF conversions, or UTF-8 vs. UTF-16).

 Summary of constraints: